 Think you need help with saving money?
 Then technology could be your answer.
-Find out more to see if the Chip app could help you.
+Take a look at this Chip app review to see how it could help you.

 I am one of those people that always has the intention to save but never gets around to it.
 Either an unexpected bill comes up, or when I see I have a bit of extra money, I decide to treat myself or my family (well mainly myself).
 And recent reports have highlighted the fact that one in four families have less than £95 saved.
 With that in mind, I started to look for better ways to save.